-As well as being an author of fiction, I am also a photojournalist.
+As well as being an author of fiction, I am also a professional photographer and photojournalist.

 For studio and commercial work I favoured a Hasselblad 500cm medium format camera.
 Although I preferred the 6x7 format of the Mamiya RB and RZ67 Pro cameras, I felt that the Carl Zeiss Planar T star lenses on a Hassleblad produced sharper images.
 The fact that Victor Hasselblad was born on the same day (8th March) as myself - be it 60 years earlier - made my medium format camera choice a little easier.

 I devoured many books on photography and photographic techniques and studied photography at a college in north London.
 I have a natural eye for a good picture, especially with regard to composition and angle.
 I've always said that there are three vital ingredients that make up a good photograph: subject matter, lighting and composition, anything above and beyond this is down to individual creativity.

 In my late teens and early twenties I covered several news stories for local newspapers where I wrote up the stories and shot the accompanying photographs.
 After spending a year working for two photographic retail companies and a year in the hire department at The Flash Centre (Elinchrom UK Distributor) in London I eventually set up my own photographic studio in north London – that I ran with a Flash Centre customer/photographer that I met while working there – specialising in commercial, editorial, portraits and fashion.